NATURE OF OPERATIONS AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Advertising, Marketing and Promotion Costs

-Advertising, marketing and promotion expenses are expensed as incurred and are included in selling, general and administrative expenses on the accompanying consolidated statement of operations.
-For the years ended December 31, 2016 and 2015, advertising, marketing and promotion expense was $35,387 and $29,563, respectively.
+Advertising, marketing and promotion expenses are expensed as incurred and are included in selling, general and administrative expenses on the accompanying statement of operations.
+For the three months ended March 31, 2017 and 2016, advertising, marketing and promotion expense was $92,288 and $7,050, respectively.

 We use the asset and liability method to account for income taxes.
 Under this method, deferred income taxes are determined based on the differences between the tax basis of assets and liabilities and their reported amounts in the consolidated financial statements which will result in taxable or deductible amounts in future years and are measured using the currently enacted tax rates and laws.
 A valuation allowance is provided to reduce net deferred tax assets to the amount that, based on available evidence, is more likely than not to be realized.

-As of December 31, 2016, tax years 2016, 2015, and 2014 remain open for Internal Revenue Service ("IRS") audit.
+As of March 31, 2017, tax years 2016, 2015, and 2014 remain open for IRS audit.
 The Company has received no notice of audit or any notifications from the IRS for any of the open tax years.

 Basic and Diluted Net Earnings (Loss) Per Common Share